Pitru Paksha: When and where

-The shraddha is performed on the specific lunar day during the Pitru Paksha, when the ancestor—usually a parent or paternal grandparent—died.
+The shraddha is performed on the specific lunar day during the Pitri Paksha, when the ancestor—usually a parent or paternal grandparent—died.
 There are exceptions to the lunar day rule; special days are allotted for people who died in a particular manner or had a certain status in life.
 Chautha Bharani and Bharani Panchami, the fourth and fifth lunar day respectively, are allocated for people deceased in the past year.
 Avidhava navami ("Unwidowed ninth"), the ninth lunar day, is for married women who died before their husband.

 Widowers invite Brahmin women as guests for their wife's shraddha.
 The twelfth lunar day is for children and ascetics who had renounced the worldly pleasures.
-The fourteenth day is known as Ghata chaturdashi or Ghayala chaturdashi, and is reserved for those people killed by arms, in war or suffered a violent death.
+The fourteenth day is known as Ghata chaturdashi or Ghayala chaturdashi, and is reserved for those people killed by arms, in war or suffering a violent death.

 Sarvapitri amavasya (all ancestors' new moon day) is intended for all ancestors, irrespective of the lunar day they died.
-It is the most important day of the Pitru Paksha.
+It is the most important day of the Pitri Paksha.
 Those who have forgotten to perform shraddha can do so on this day.
-A shraddha ritual performed on this day is considered as fruitful as one conducted in the holy city of Gaya, which is seen as a special place to perform the rite, and hosts a fair during the Pitru Paksha period.
+A shraddha ritual performed on this day is considered as fruitful as one conducted in the holy city of Gaya, which is seen as a special place to perform the rite, and hosts a fair during the Pitri Paksha period.

 Matamaha ("Mother's father") or Dauhitra ("Daughter's son") also marks the first day of the month of Ashvin and beginning of the bright fortnight.
 It is assigned for the grandson of the deceased maternal grandfather.

 The ritual is also held on the death anniversary of the ancestor.
 The shraddha is performed only at noon, usually on the bank of a river or lake or at one's own house.
 Families may also make a pilgrimage to places like Varanasi and Gaya to perform Shraddha.
-An annual Pitru Paksha Mela at Gaya on the banks of River Falgu.
+An annual Pitri Paksha Mela at Gaya on the banks of River Falgu.
 Pilgrims from all corners of the country visit Gaya for offering Pinda to their Ancestors.
-According to Bihar Tourism Department estimates, some 5,00,000 to 75,00,000 pilgrims arrive in the Gaya city during the Pitru Paksha Mela every year.
+According to Bihar Tourism Department estimates, some 5,00,000 to 75,00,000 pilgrims arrive in the Gaya city during the Pitri Paksha Mela every year.